-- Ideate Automation — version 2.0 or later — download — Complete the Open File task first!
+- Ideate Automation — version 3.0 or later — download and complete the Open File task first!

 The PowerBI template and associated files can be requested by Ideate Software subscription customers.
 You will receive an email from Ideate Software support with a download link.

-The following folders will be created on your ‘C:\’ drive:
+The Ideate Health Check folder will be created on your ‘C:\’ drive, containing the following subfolders: